Freedom to Operate (FTO) Search

 Why conduct Freedom to Operate Search?

 Conducting a Freedom to Operate (FTO) study is crucial for several reasons, primarily related to legal, financial, and strategic aspects of product development and commercialization.
 This type of study is crucial for companies and individuals who want to avoid potential legal issues and financial liabilities that may arise from patent infringement.
+While freedom to operate search cost varies with jurisdictional scope and technology complexity, the investment is typically a fraction of what a single infringement dispute would cost.

 Here are the key reasons to conduct an FTO Search: